akolliy1/Interactive-form/README.md

 ## Avatar Assets
 The Login Critter assets are broken down in to "Parts": body, head, eyes, ears, nose, muzzle, etc. Each "Part" can be individually animated.
 They are just vector PDFs because I wanted to focus on the animations and not worry about creating shapes programmatically.

-I used Affinity Designer for creating the mock up and assets.
-(I'm falling in love with this program. 😍) I've included the [raw asset](/assets/images/login-critter.afdesign) in this repo.
+I would have love to use Affinity Designer for creating the mock up and assets.
+(I'm falling in love with this program. 😍) But I've included the [raw asset](/assets/images/login-critter.afdesign) in this repo.

 ## Avatar States
 The Login Critter has a neutral, active, ecstatic, and shy state.